PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 battery life expectancy

-Technically speaking, a charging cycle would be defined as the time your phone went to 100% to 0% – and then back to 100%.
-However, a charging cycle may also take place when your phone is put to charge when it is under 70%.
+Technically speaking, a charging cycle would be defined as the time your phone went from 100% to 0% – and then back to 100%.
+However, a charging cycle may also take place when your phone is charged from a level below 70%.

 On average, a cell phone battery is supposed to last for around a year – at least according to Business Insider.
 However, this will also depend on the cell phone capacity.
 Full discharges have a fairly negative effect on your phone, but if you charge it properly, it might last for more than two years.